 Aging and menopause takes a toll on the body.
 Some of those changes are private (vaginal dryness, anyone?), while others are far more difficult to hide from the outside world (hot flashes, we’re looking at you!).

 Weight gain is one of those changes that can sneak up on us, and for many women, it’s the most obvious and persistent menopause symptom.
-While the average woman will gain between 2 and 5 pounds as a result of menopause, some will gain much more — especially if they already struggle with weight maintenance or obesity.
+While the average woman will gain approximately 5 pounds as a result of menopause, some will gain much more — especially if they already struggle with weight maintenance or obesity.

 Here we address some of the biggest questions around menopause and weight gain.

 Will I gain weight after menopause?

 It’s perfectly normal to experience weight gain after menopause, but menopause on its own is not always the culprit.
 As we age, we lose muscle mass and gain fat.
 So even if you stick with the same healthy diet and exercise that you’ve always relied on, you may still gain weight — and that weight will be more difficult to lose.

 Of course, hormonal changes play a role, too, causing many women to gain weight around their hips and thighs.
 Declining estrogen levels can also cause a dip in energy levels, making it harder to summon the energy for regular exercise.

 What causes that weight gain?

 This is the part that seems extra unfair.
 The sleeplessness and mood swings that many women experience before and after menopause can contribute to weight gain.
 Sleep deprivation causes us to produce more of the hunger hormone ghrelin and decreased levels of the hormone leptin, which makes us feel full.
 That makes it easier to overeat without even realizing it.